SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pcm_loopback/readme.md

 ### General Configuration

-Using the configuration wizard, configure parameters like:
+Using the configuration wizard, configure parameters as follows:

 - `SL_PCM0_RESOLUTION`: PCM resolution can be configured through this macro.
 Valid resolution values are 16, 24, and 32 bits.
 - `SL_PCM0_SAMPLING_RATE`: PCM sampling rate can be configured through this macro.
-Valid sampling rate values are 8kHz, 11.025, 16, 22.05, and 24 kHz.
+Valid sampling rate values are 8 kHz, 11.025, 16, 22.05, and 24 kHz.

 Configuration files are generated in the **config** folder.
 If not changed, the code will run on default UC values.